confluentinc/librdkafka/INTRODUCTION.md

  2. librdkafka will continue to operate on the handle.
 Actual memory leaks.

+#### Admin API client

+Unlike the Java Admin client, the Admin APIs in librdkafka are available on any type of client instance and can be used in combination with the client type's main functionality, e.g., it is perfectly fine to call `CreateTopics()` in your running producer, or `DeleteRecords()` in your consumer.

+If you need a client instance to only perform Admin API operations the recommendation is to create a producer instance since it requires less configuration (no `group.id`) than the consumer and is generally more cost efficient.
+We do recommend that you set `allow.auto.create.topics=false` to avoid topic metadata lookups to unexpectedly have the broker create topics.

 #### Speeding up termination
 To speed up the termination of librdkafka an application can set a termination signal that will be used internally by librdkafka to quickly